nestauk/svizzle/doc/dev.md

 	- bump the versions: `lerna version --no-changelog --no-git-tag-version --no-push`:
 	- Follow instructions to bump changed packages with a `patch`, `minor` or `major` version, accept when ready.
 	- After accepting the final confirmation step, this will bump versions (only allowed in `dev`).
+	- IMPORTANT: currently we need to manually update the `version` variable in `packages/tools/atlas/src/utils.js` so make sure to change that if we upgrade `@svizzle/atlas`'s version.

 - If something goes wrong or we forgot something and Lerna actually committed:
 	- discard the version commit, we have 2 ways: